-A one day submitter conference for the Golden Beach Gas Project was held on Monday 18 January 2021.
-The Inquiry and Panel must submit its report to the Minister for Planning and the Minister for Energy, Environment and Climate Change within 30 business days from the last date of the submitter conference, in accordance with the approved Terms of Reference and their Instrument of Appointment.
+The submitter conference for the Golden Beach Gas Project was held on Monday 18 January 2021 and the Inquiry and Panel subsequently submitted its report in accordance with the Terms of Reference and Instrument of Appointment.

 All documents tabled by Parties during the inquiry process can be found on the Tabled Documents page here.

 All documentation presented to the Inquiry and Panel during the process including tabled documents and submissions will be removed from this webpage three months after the Inquiry and Panel submits its report.

 The Minister for Planning appointed an Inquiry, known as the Golden Beach Gas Project Inquiry (the Inquiry), to consider and advise on the Environment Effects Statement (EES), EPA Works Approval Application (WAA) and public submissions received on the proposed Golden Beach Gas Project.
 The Inquiry was also appointed as a Panel to consider and advise the Minister for Energy, Environment and Climate Change on the pipeline licence application.